Climate change has become one of the most pressing global issues.

 Globally, energy usage is the largest source of greenhouse gas emissions.
 Approximately two-thirds of greenhouse gas emissions are linked to the burning of fossil fuels for things such as heating and electricity.

-Adopting more energy-efficient practices can have a huge impact on the environment and your pocketbook.
-For example, LED lightbulbs use an average of 50% less power than fluorescent or high-intensity bulbs and 80% less power than incandescent lighting.
+Adopting more energy-efficient practices can significantly impact the environment and your pocketbook.
+For example, LED lightbulbs use an average of 50% less power than fluorescent or high-intensity bulbs and 80% less energy than incandescent lighting.

 Energy efficiency is an effective way to reduce greenhouse gas emissions.